AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-move-test-cases-to-folder-and-feature.md

 8. Mention the **Folder** name where **Test Cases** have been moved.

 9. Click on the **Search** button.
+   > Checking whether the *Test Cases* have been moved to the *Folders* is necessary to ensure that they are correctly organized and easily accessible for effective test management.

+   > Mentioning the name of *Folders* where test cases have been moved is necessary to provide clear documentation and facilitate quick retrieval of organized test cases.

 ![](/img/how-tos/how-to-move-test-cases-to-folder-and-feature/check-folder.png)

 10. To move **Test cases** to **Feature**, click on the **Move to Feature** button.
+    > Moving *Test Cases* to the *Feature* is necessary to align them with specific functionalities, aiding in structured test organization and management.

 ![](/img/how-tos/how-to-move-test-cases-to-folder-and-feature/move-feature.png)